Historic playoff: Alabama-Cincinnati, Michigan-Georgia

 Mississippi (10-2) vs. Baylor (11-2) in the Sugar Bowl on Jan.
 1.

-Cincinnati's reward for making history is a matchup with the defending national champions in the Cotton Bowl at the home of the Dallas Cowboys.
+Cincinnati's reward for making history is a matchup with the defending national champions at the home of the Dallas Cowboys.

-“We certainly think Cincinnati belongs in the playoff," Alabama coach Nick Saban said on ESPN.

-The Crimson Tide is in the playoff for the seventh time in the postseason format's eight-year history after handing Georgia its first loss of the season in the Southeastern Conference title game Saturday.
+The Crimson Tide is in the playoff for the seventh time after handing Georgia its first setback of the season in the Southeastern Conference title game Saturday.

 Georgia (12-1) managed to stay in the field as the third seed, becoming the second team to lose its conference title game and make the playoff.
-Notre Dame did the same thing last season, when it lost a rematch with Clemson in its lone season playing in the Atlantic Coast Conference, a move prompted by pandemic-altered schedules.
+Notre Dame did the same thing last season, when it lost a rematch with Clemson in its lone season playing in the ACC, a move prompted by pandemic-altered schedules.

 The Bulldogs will be making their second CFP appearance when they meet second-seeded Michigan (12-1) in the Orange Bowl.
 Coach Jim Harbaugh and the Wolverines are in the playoff for the first time after winning the Big Ten for the first time since 2004.
 Michigan, which went 2-4 last season, is also the first team to make the playoff after being unranked in the preseason AP Top 25.